infinitered/ignite/docs/Internationalization.md

 Since Ignite already comes with an RTL language, Arabic, adding any new ones would work by default.

+NOTE: if you move between a RTL and non-RTL language, you'll have to relaunch your app twice to get the correct localization logic.

 ### Removing RTL Support

 To remove RTL support, follow the following steps: